How To Protect Your Home From Flooding

 1. Make Sure The In-House Climate And Electrical Systems Are Safeguarded

 The electrical sockets, wiring and the circuit breakers should be placed at least one foot above the flood levels in your home or the area.
+After the flood occurs, you should call a Kaneohe electrician or electrician near in your area to check your electrical systems for the safety of your family.
 Also, you need to modify the water heater, the furnace and any other indoor equipment to make sure they are above the flood levels.

 2. Elevate And Anchor The Outdoor Equipment

 Generators, air-conditioning systems, and fuel tanks should be elevated about the flood level and anchored accordingly.
 If not, they will break free and the supply lines will reach the water levels posing a dangerous risk.
 The electrical power units or generators should never be placed directly on the ground.
 In the event of a flood emergency, the backup generators will become useless if they are placed on the ground and the flood water reaches them.

 If the sewer system is flooded, it will cause a sewage back-up into your home.
 You need to install a backflow valve in the interior or exterior of the home.
 You should also consider adding gate valves.
 They are actually more complex and it’s easy to operate them manually.
 Actually, they have a stronger seal than their counterparts such as flap valves or check valves.
 Note that, the latter usually opens automatically to remove the water and closes when anything tries to get inside.
 Make sure the valves are installed on all the pipes getting to the house to prevent flooding.

 4. Learn How The Water Flows Around Your House